 They help with family law and business law.
 Further, they can assist with some other matters.
 In some jurisdictions, you can have a paralegal do the work for you to save you.
 Therefore, reach out to us to see what your options are.
 We are here to help.

-Download The Form
+Download The Electronic Filing Statement

 You can download the BC Supreme Court electronic filing statement below.
 If you need legal advice or coaching, contact us via the form on the side of this page.
 We will connect you with a legal professional.
 Reach out today.

-Terms associated with electronic filing
+Terms associated with the Electronic Filing Statement

 - file electronically